Christopher-Schulze/Torwell/docs/ProductionDeployment.md

 4. Install the package using the system installer (`dpkg -i`, double-click the MSI, etc.).
 5. Enable the systemd service using `sudo ./scripts/install_service.sh`.
-6. Check the status with `systemctl status torwell84.service`.
+6. Check the status with `systemctl status torwell84.service` and view logs with `journalctl -u torwell84.service`.

 ## Tray Menu